PointCloudLibrary/pcl/doc/tutorials/content/range_image_visualization.rst

 Explanation
 -----------

 In the beginning we do command line parsing, read a point cloud from disc (or create it if not provided) and create a range image.
-All of these steps are already covered in the range_image_creation tutorial.
+All of these steps are already covered in the 'How to create a range image from a point cloud' tutorial.

 The interesting part begins here: